ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.iqontrol/README.md

 ![Screenshot](img/screenshot_flot.png)

 Runs in any Browser.
-It's fully customizable and responsive.
+Easy to setup, allthough it's fully customizable and responsive.

 > **This adapter uses Sentry libraries to automatically report exceptions and code errors to the developers.** For more details and for information how to disable the error reporting see [Sentry-Plugin Documentation](https://github.com/ioBroker/plugin-sentry#plugin-sentry)!
 Sentry reporting is used starting with js-controller 3.0.